Enjoy the parade of antique tractors every day at 5:00pm on the Fairgrounds.

 - All Exhibitors must submit a separate Entry Form with required payments and signatures.

-- Exhibitors and showmen must follow the "Code of Conduct" at all times while on the Burlington County Fairgrounds.
+- All exhibitors assume personal risk and responsibility of any incident or accident which may occur while on the Burlington County Fairgrounds.
+Exhibitors and showmen must follow the "Code of Conduct" at all times while on the Burlington County Fairgrounds.
 Code of Conduct: NO ALCOHOL, NO SMOKING in the barns/tents, and APPROPRIATE DRESS at all times.
 Respect the property of the fairgrounds as well as the property of others.

 - Selection of JUNIOR CHAMPION AND RESERVE CHAMPION